Intervention/httpauth/README.md

 ## Usage

-To create instances you can choose between different methods.
+To create HTTP authentication instances you can choose between different methods.

 ### Static instantiation by array